PHPOpenDocs/PHPOpenDocs/docs/php_opendocs_about.md

 ### Site must be self-contained

 All of the content for the site should be self-contained after being deployed (i.e. no dynamic fetching of content after deployment).
 This is so that the site can be archived, shipped on CD, inspected for appropriate content.
-The site will redeploy itself every day,

 ### Content should be forkable